gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 A very computer science-y answer would be—data is things like `"strings"`, integers (`42`), objects (`{ pizza: true }`), etc.

-For the purpose of working in Gatsby however, a more useful answer is "everything that's not in a React component".
+For the purpose of working in Gatsby however, a more useful answer is "everything that lives outside a React component".

 So far we've been writing text and adding images *directly* in components.
 Which is an *excellent* way to build many websites.
 But often you want to store data *outside* components and then bring the data *into* the component as needed.

 For example, if you're building a site with Wordpress and Gatsby, the *data* for the site (pages and posts) are in Wordpress and you *pull* that data as needed into your components.

-Data can also live in markdown, csv, and other files, databases, and APIs of all sort.
+Data can also live in file types like markdown, CSV, etc. as well as databases and APIs of all sorts.

-**Gatsby's data layer lets us pull data from these (and any other source) directly into our components**—in the shape and form we want our data.
+**Gatsby's data layer lets us pull data from these (and any other source) directly into our components**—in the shape and form we want.

 ## How Gatsby's data layer uses GraphQL to pull data into components